mattrbahr/mb-blog-main/pages/home.md

   key: Home
   order: 0
 ---
 Hi, I'm Matt Bahr.
-I’m the founder & CEO of [Fairing](https://fairing.co/) (formerly EnquireLabs), a customer insights platform focused on asking questions.
-Our mission is to operationalize direct-from-consumer (DFC) data.
-We went to market with a focus on attribution surveys (how did you hear about us?) and now serve over 15 million surveys a month.
+I’m the founder & CEO of [Fairing](https://fairing.co/), an attribution survey solution.
+Our mission is simple: make marketing efficient by tapping into the most valuable signal – the customer's mind.
+We launched in 2018 and now serve over 15 million surveys a month for thousands of companies.

-Along with running Fairing, I currently advise and consult for wide range of companies, from direct-to-consumer brands to public companies.

-If you work in the DTC or ecommerce space, don't hesitate to [get in touch](https://www.mattbahr.net/contact/).
+If you work in marketing or ecommerce, don't hesitate to [get in touch](https://www.mattbahr.net/contact/).